malvikasharan/APRICOT/APRICOT_tutorial.md

 `````
 select_domains_by_keywords(){
-    apricot select
+    apricot select --db_root source_files
 }
 `````

-The selected domains are saved in theor respective location as ashown below.
+The selected domains are saved in these respective locations as ashown below.

 `````
 source_files